Rogerson253/weatherDashboard/README.md

 # weatherDashboard
-An app that allows tou to search for the weather of a city
+An app that allows to search for the weather of a city

 # Live Link
 https://rogerson253.github.io/weatherDashboard/